-According to a Forrester report in April 2015, bare metal cloud has several key advantages:
+According to a Forrester report (April 2015), bare metal cloud has several key advantages:

 Bare metal clouds offer a way to deploy workloads that demand dedicated hardware for performance and isolation reasons with all the operational advantages of virtual infrastructure-as-a-service cloud services.

-Despite the continued free fall in virtual cloud pricing, bare metal clouds can be cheaper on a per-workload basis for environments where the virtual machines are large and heavily loaded on a continual basis.
+Despite the continued decrease in virtual cloud pricing, bare metal clouds can be cheaper on a per-workload basis for environments where the virtual machines are large and heavily loaded on a continual basis.